libmapper/libmapper/doc/tutorials/tutorial_csharp.md

 should be aware of this effect.

-Since there is a delay before the device is completely initialized, it is sometimes useful to be able to determine this using `ready()`.
-Only when `dev.ready()` returns non-zero is it valid to use the device's name.
+Since there is a delay before the device is completely initialized, it is sometimes useful to be able to determine this using `getIsReady()`.
+Only when `dev.getIsReady()` returns non-zero is it valid to use the device's name.

 ## Signals